AFTAC-SD/ThroughputTest/README.md

 # Installing on arm64 devices, pull the program by running:
 <code>git clone https://go.googlesource.com/go goroot</code>

-go into the src folder and run:
+go into the src folder and run binary influx-stress

-<code>./influx-stress insert -r 1m --pps 1000000</code>

-where the -r tag set to *1m* is the duration of 1 minute, can be adjusted to secounds, hours, days as well

-where the --pps tag set to *1000000* sets the points per second to test to 1 million

 # Installing on x86 devices
 install go via: